Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

     <figcaption align="center">The Raspberry Pi (version 3)</figcaption>
 </p>

-## The tools of the trade - the Linux terminal and a code editor
+## The tools of the trade - the Linux terminal, a code editor and SSH

 But how about (a) writing, and (b) executing Python programs on the Rasberry Pi?